Delaware • New Jersey • Pennsylvania

 Philadelphia Annual Art Contest - The annual art contest is an initiative of the Philadelphia Water Department and the Partnership for the Delaware Estuary ito educate city students in grades K-12 (including public, private, and home schooled children) about various water-related topics, such as the water cycle, watersheds, land use and pollution.
-DRBC staff members have been pleased to serve as judges for this excellent project over the years.
-For additional information on the contest, visit the Partnership for the Delaware Estuary's website at the above link; from there you can also check out the winning artwork from past years.
-If you would like to order a copy of the free calendar (while supplies last) or have additional questions, please contact Cheryl Jackson at 1-800-445-4935, ext.
-112 or by email.
+DRBC staff members have been pleased to serve as judges for this excellent project in past years.
+For additional information on the contest, visit the Partnership for the Delaware Estuary's website at the above link.

 Souderton Area High School's "Students Against Violating the Earth"(SAVE) -- Learn about SAVE's nationally recognized, award-winning environmental demonstration home, Project EFFECT (Environmentally Friendly Facility Exploring Conservation).
 Project EFFECT is featured on Greenworks TV, a presentation of GreenTreks Network.
 Teacher: Ken Hamilton.

 Teachers who would like to share what their students have learned about the Delaware River Basin on this showcase page are invited to contact the DRBC.